thanasis457/dashboard-zoo-cologne-challenge-1aslxj/TASKS.md

 Please fix the two above problems and outline what was necessarry to do so.

 // Your solution
+Changes:

+- In `TheAnimalTable.vue`, the component where the table is implemented, I added a 'Name' column right after 'Species' on the head (`thead`) of the table.
+On the body now (`tbody`), I needed to add the information which would fill the 'Name' column, so I added `<td>{{ name }}</td>` while also updating the props of the for loop to include the `name` attribute.
+- The sorting happens at the beginning using a custom comparator function.
+All I needed to do was change this function to what I wanted to sort - which was names.
+So I changed the sorting function of `animalsSortedByName` to `animalA.name > animalB.name`.
+(Note: in JS math comparators work on strings)
+- For the age, I replaced `birthdate` with `calculateAgeInYears(birthdate)` but this fails.
+The `calculateAgeInYears` expects a Date object.
+So all I had to do was change this into: `calculateAgeInYears(new Date(birthdate))`.
+Done

 ### Task 6: UI Feature 1